Miss National UNCF 2022-23 Crowned

 Kailie Renee Williams is the newly crowned Miss National UNCF 2022-23.

-Williams is the ninth consecutive Miss National UNCF from Wiley College.
+Williams is the ninth consecutive Miss National UNCF from Wiley University.

 As the reigning Miss National UNCF 2022-23, Williams said, “Being crowned Miss National UNCF has been a dream come true.
 I would like to thank the United Negro College Fund and the National Alumni Council for giving me this marvelous opportunity.